 26. May 2020 | Press release

-Test of Mercedes-Benz Vans, DPD Germany and what3words shows 15% efficiency gain using innovative addressing solution for parcel delivery
+Test of Mercedes-Benz Vans, DPD and what3words: innovative addressing solution for package delivery

 Having more precise information for predefined parking locations and specific delivery entrances saved time